nevermnd/Yuki-FM/README.md

 # LuaExplorer
 This is yet another file manager being made with Lua Player Plus.
 As of this writing, it is currently not suitable for normal use.
-It is currently in rewrite, and updates wilkl be pushed to the repo
+It is currently in rewrite, and updates will be pushed to the repo

 # What is working
 * Built In updater